Star Movies: Star Movies (India)

-Star Movies India is distributed by Walt Disney Studios, Pixar, Marvel Studios and 20th Century Studios in India, Nepal, Sri Lanka and Bangladesh and is ad supported.
+Star Movies India is distributed by Walt Disney Studios, Pixar, Marvel Studios and 20th Century Studios in India, Nepal, Sri Lanka and Bangladesh and is ad-supported.
 Movie premieres are less frequent compared to other feeds.
 Other studios include Lionsgate, NBCUniversal and Warner Bros.
 Discovery.
-Available audio feed languages are English, Hindi, Tamil and Telugu.
+The audio feeds available were English, Hindi, and Tamil.
 The channel ceased broadcasting in Nepal and Sri Lanka from 1 February 2015 due to content rights issues, leaving the country with no Star Movies or Fox Movies channel.
 The channel was relaunched in Nepal and Sri Lanka in 2019 after 4 years.

-Star Movies Select HD was launched on 9 July 2015 showcasing niche films.
+Star Movies Select HD was launched on 9 July 2015, showcasing niche films.
 An SD feed was launched on 15 March 2023 along with the launches and shutdowns of several other Star channels.

 Star Movies (MENA)

 Star Movies Middle East and Africa features a hardcoded Arabic-language subtitle track (except for Israel).
-The channel is currently available on beIN and was formerly available on OSN (as of January 1, 2024).
+The channel is currently available on beIN and was formerly available on OSN (as of 1 January 2024).

 On 1 March 2024, Star Movies MENA rebranded for the first time in 16 years and stopped using its 2009 logo (which is still used in India and Mainland China).

 Star Movies (Balkans)

 Managed with The Walt Disney Company Bulgaria.
 Features numerous films from 20th Century Studios, Disney, Columbia Pictures, Pixar, Marvel Studios, Metro-Goldwyn-Mayer, and DreamWorks.
-On June 7, 2023, it was announced that Fox Movies would be rebrand to Star Movies on October 1, 2023.
+On 7 June 2023, it was announced that Fox Movies would be rebranded to Star Movies on 1 October 2023.

 Star Movies (Portugal)

 It was launched on 1 July 2011, replacing the series and cinema channel Fox Next.
-FOX Movies is accompanied by a high definition version, FOX Movies HD, which began broadcasting on July 15, 2011 exclusively on MEO.
+FOX Movies is accompanied by a high definition version, FOX Movies HD, which began broadcasting on 15 July 2011 exclusively on MEO.
 The channel is also available in Angola and Mozambique, through the operator ZAP, where Fox Next was previously also available.
 In African and European territory, FOX Movies and FOX Movies HD are available on a subscription basis.
 Fox Movies was rebranded to Star Movies on 7 February 2024.

 Former feeds

 Star Movies Action

-It was launched on 2 June 2013 only in India, replacing Fox Action Movies (not to be confused with its Southeast Asian counterpart) after its temporary closedown on 11 May 2013.
+It was launched on 2 June 2013 only in India, replacing Fox Action Movies (not to be confused with its Southeast Asian counterpart) after its temporary closure on 11 May 2013.
 The channel airs action- and horror-themed movies.
 In 2017, the channel was shut down.

 Star Movies Gold and Star Movies HD (Taiwan)

 An ad-supported feed of Star Movies was launched for Taiwan specifically.
 It was the most localised feed of the television network, since most voice-overs in promotions for upcoming movies were done in Mandarin Chinese.
-The SD feed of the channel was rebranded as Fox Movies Taiwan on 18 January 2018, while the HD feed still retains is independent programming and branding.
-On January 1, 2022, Fox Movies Taiwan was rebranded to Star Movies Gold.
-On January 1, 2024, the Taiwanese versions of Star Movies Gold and Star Movies HD were discontinued.
+The SD feed of the channel was rebranded as Fox Movies Taiwan on 18 January 2018, while the HD feed still retains its independent programming and branding.
+On 1 January 2022, Fox Movies Taiwan was rebranded to Star Movies Gold.
+On 1 January 2024, the Taiwanese versions of Star Movies Gold and Star Movies HD were discontinued.